 Recognizing and Reporting Fraudulent Emails

 Description: This document describes the most common types of fraudulent email and provides you with recommendations on what to do if when you receive one.
 The two most common types of fraudulent emails are: Phishing emails Spam emails What are Phishing Emails?
 Phishing emails are malicious messages that attempt to steal your sensitive information, such as your passwords, […]

 » Subjects: Email, Security » Tags: junk mail, Phish, Phishing, spam

 How to forward suspect Phishing & SPAM Email Messages for Evaluation

 Description: What is a Phishing or SPAM Email?
-Phishing is email that attempts to capture login credentials, sensitive or financial information, or both.
-In some cases phishing is an attempt to collect money.
-Generally, phishing emails attempt to convince users to unknowingly surrender information by providing an attachment for the user to open or by […]
+Phishing is an email that attempts to capture login credentials, sensitive or financial information, or both.
+In some cases, phishing is an attempt to collect money.
+Generally, phishing emails attempt to convince users to unknowingly surrender information by providing an attachment for the user to open or […]

 » Subjects: Email, Exchange, HeelMail, Spam and Phishing » Tags: Mac Mail, outlook, OWA, Phish, Phishing, spam, Thunderbird